ArbaazAlam12/Laravel-Blogs-Project/README.md

 > While creating project like this you may across many error, make sure to read and research on the error which will help to find solution.

-### To clone and run project in your device, [Here](https://dev.to/nobleokechi/how-to-clone-and-setup-laravel-project-from-github-3oe6)
+### To clone and run project in your device, [Follow these steps](https://dev.to/nobleokechi/how-to-clone-and-setup-laravel-project-from-github-3oe6)